matiszach/mathematical-algorithms/README.md

 ./laplace
 ```

-The program takes n as the first line of input and then n lines of n space separated numbers indicating rows of the matrix.
+The program takes n as the first line of input and then n lines of n space-separated numbers indicating rows of the matrix.

 ### Example Input